stasemsoft/FontysICT-sem1/docs/computational/readme.md

 ### Binary 2

 Can you count to 31 on one hand?
 Type **'count to 31 on one hand'** into your favorite search engine.
-Then how far could you count to 31 if you use two?
+Then how far could you count to 31 if you use two hands?

 ### Guess number: higher lower